 Each year, the sponsored donor is represented on the annual Donate Life Rose Parade Float with a floragraph that the donor’s family is invited to participate in creating.
 It is a great honor to be a part of this annual display that reminds us of the great gifts that have been given out of tragedy and raises awareness of the importance of registering to become an organ, eye and tissue donor.

-The 2022 Donate Life Rose Parade® float, Courage to Hope, shares the courage shown by donor families, living donors and waiting recipients by highlighting the winged lion of the Piazza San Marco in Venice, Italy.
+The 2023 Donate Life Rose Parade® float, Lifting Each Other Up, shares the courage shown by donor families, living donors and waiting recipients by highlighting the winged lion of the Piazza San Marco in Venice, Italy.
 The courage to hope for a lifesaving transplant, helps recipients as they await for a donor, and the courage to hope that their loved one will save and heal lives through organ, eye and tissue donation, helps grieving families heal and find peace.